Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 - If you’re planning on renting an apartment during your stay in Zagreb, we highly recommend this one.
 We lived in Zagreb for a week and stayed in this modern one bedroom rental.
 We couldn’t have been more pleased.
 Comfortable, cozy, and stocked with everything a traveler needs to feel at home.
 The owner is extremely friendly, accommodating, and always available to answer questions.
 Not a bad deal for two or even three people traveling together.
 Note: if there are three of you this rental is actually cheaper than three dorm beds.

-Two of the Best Hostels in Zagreb
+One of the Best Hostels in Zagreb

 Two of the Best Hotels in Zagreb